 Garlic and vegan butter are a great pair in this vegan naan bread recipe without yogurt!
 Naan with no yogurt is crispy and flakey on the outside, and puffy and pillow-y on the inside.
 I made this to use as pizza dough for individual sized pizzas for my family.
 You can use this dough for just about anything though!
 This Indian Bread is popular in Indian cuisine.
-There are so many ways to use Indian Bread.
 This garlic naan bread recipe makes about 5 servings and is 393 kcal per serving.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.